myatktun/myatktun.github.io/_sources/AITools.rst

     * **Data Types**
         - text, number, date, boolean
         - Collection: a group of different data types as single unit, also called object
-        - Array: same data type, 1-based indexing, can sort, extract a range, search, iterate, aggregate, and other advanced data extractions
+        - Array: same data type, can sort, extract a range, search, iterate, aggregate, and other advanced data extractions
         - entering different data type as specified will get an error, but will attempt to convert type if compatible